Kelechi-Okorie/alx-backend-storage/0x01-NoSQL/README.md

-File 3-all - shows all the documents in the school collection File 4-match - lists all documents that match the criteria name="Holberton school" in the school collection File 5-count - displays number of documents in school collection
+File 3-all - shows all the documents in the school collection File 4-match - lists all documents that match the criteria name="Holberton school" in the school collection File 5-count - displays number of documents in school collection File 6-update - updates all documents with attribute name="Holberton school" in the school collection